 These are not in any way new challenges and processes.
 Back in 2016, Ipsos MORI surveyed over 1 000 people who organize, influence or are responsible for their organization’s travel and risk mitigation policies.
 Some of their key takeaways were:

-• 57 percent expected travel risks to increases in 2017
+- 57 percent expected travel risks to increase in 2017

 A clear trend was displayed even back then, long before the pandemic hit society.
 As threats continue to increase and more employees travel for business, travel risk management must be a primary focus for organizations of all sizes.
 These processes and plans should be distributed to all traveling employees to know they will be taken care of when traveling for work.

 If you don‘t have a travel risk management program in place, then now is the perfect time to create one with the guidance of the new ISO 31030 standard, and if you have one, you can now benchmark your program against the standard.Ronny Sæther

 Committee Member | Subject Matter Expert | National Representative at ISO – International Organization for Standardization